adas2/algo-practice/gopractice/PROBLEMS.md

 	scores <student, score>: <A,10>, <B,5>, <A,15>: Avg: <A,12.5>, <B,5>
 																[]

-6. Largest tree: disconnected tress, find the tree with largest size return the min id if multiple output 						[]
+6. Largest tree: disconnected trees, find the tree with largest size return the min id if multiple output 						[]

 7. Longest word: given a string of letters and dictionary, find the longest word (sort the words)